 The APA limits judicial review to "[a]gency action made reviewable by statute and final agency action for which there is no other adequate remedy in a court."
 5 U.S.C. § 704.
 For an action to be "final" under the APA, it "must mark the consummation of an agency's decision-making process" and "must be one by which rights or obligations have been determined, or from which legal conclusions will flow."
 Bennett v.
-Spear, 520 U.S. 154, 177 (1997) (internal quotation marks and citations omitted).
-Review of an agency's failure to act may be considered an exception to the final agency action requirement.
+Spear, 520 U.S. 154, 177 (1997) (internal quotation marks and citations omitted). of an agency's failure to act may be considered an exception to the final agency action requirement.
 See 5 U.S.C. § 706(1) (allowing a reviewing court to "compel agency action unlawfully withheld or unreasonably delayed").
 A claim under § 706(1) can be maintained "only where there has been a genuine failure to act."
 Ecology Ctr., Inc. v.
 United States Forest Serv., 192 F.3d 922, 926 (9th Cir.
 1999).
-The Ninth Circuit "has refused to allow plaintiffs to evade the finality requirement with complaints about the sufficiency of an agency action 'dressed up as an agency's Id. (quoting Nevada v.
-Watkins, 939 F.2d 710, failure to act."
-714 n.11 (9th Cir.
+The Ninth Circuit "has refused to allow plaintiffs to evade the finality requirement with complaints about the sufficiency of an agency action 'dressed up as an agency's failure to act."
+Id. (quoting Nevada v.
+Watkins, 939 F.2d 710, 714 n.11 (9th Cir.
 1991)).

-Here, Plaintiffs challenge the decision of the DOD and Army to have the DVA send the notice letters to former servicemen with information about their testing, in addition to arguing that the notice letters themselves were insufficient for a variety of reasons.
-It is undisputed that the DOD and Army participated in the preparation of the DVA's letters and accompanying information, although they did not have final say over the content of the letters.
-Thus, the challenge here is to <a href="https://document.com/how/peffendants/document-the-purple-the-poly-addition-th
+Here, Plaintiffs challenge the decision of the DOD and Army to have the DVA send the notice letters to former servicemen with information about their testing, in addition to arguing that the notice letters themselves were insufficient for a variety of It is undisputed that the DOD and Army participated in reasons. the preparation of the DVA's letters and accompanying information, although they did not have final say over the content of the Thus, the challenge here is to how Defendants carried out their duty, not whether they did so at all.
+Accordingly, to the extent that Plaintiffs seek to require the DOD and Army to provide notice to each class member which discloses on an individual basis the substances to which he or she was exposed, the doses to which he or she was exposed, the route of exposure and the known effects of the testing, this claim is not brought properly under § 706(1).

 However, Plaintiffs also challenge the refusal of the Army to carry out its ongoing duty to warn, that is, after the original notice, and in the future, to provide test subjects with information that is learned subsequently that may affect their well-being.
 There is no material dispute of fact that the Army is not doing this on an ongoing basis.
 Unlike the other aspects of their claim, here Plaintiffs do not challenge the sufficiency of agency action and properly attack the Army's failure to act.
 Defendants have not provided evidence that they have sent any updated information to test subjects since the DVA sent the notice letters and do not acknowledge any intent or duty to do so.